caeruleusDraconis/world-preview/README.md

 **Q:** *Scrolling does not zoom the preview!*

 **A:** Scrolling moves the y-level up and down.
 To change the zoom level, go to `Settings (top left wrench) -> Resolution` and change the visual size of a chunk.

 ---

+**Q:** *The preview is completely white / black for the y-intersections view.*

+**A:** This is likely because the starting y-layer for the preview is the build limit.
+Try scrolling down to a lower y-layer and something should show up.

+---